nazaretcaballo-CX/entrypoints-CMS/en-US/como-crear-editar-un-entrypoint.md

 - If you do not see this field in the CMS, the entry points are not accompanied by icons in any case.
 - If you do see this field in the CMS, you need to add the **Default icon** at least. {% endhint %}

 **Entry point internal name**.
 Enter a name that describes the entry point you are creating to make it easier for you to locate it later.
-This name is not displayed to users.<br> : low_brightness: The name can contain both uppercase and lowercase letters, numbers, and spaces, but other characters such as underscores, accents, or other special characters are not allowed.
+This name is not displayed to users.<br> :low_brightness: The name can contain both uppercase and lowercase letters, numbers, and spaces, but other characters such as underscores, accents, or other special characters are not allowed.

-{% hint style = "success"%}: nerd: When you enter the internal name, think naturally about what to call it so that anyone who sees it will understand what that entry point represents.
+{% hint style = "success" %} :nerd: When you enter the internal name, think naturally about what to call it so that anyone who sees it will understand what that entry point represents.

 *Example:*

-**: thumbsup:* Schedule in-store appointment*<br> **: thumbsdown:* ScheduleStoreAppointmentV1* {% endhint%}
+**:thumbsup:* Schedule in-store appointment*<br> **:thumbsdown:* ScheduleStoreAppointmentV1* {% endhint %}

 **Entry point display name**.
 Name of the entry point that is seen in the app.
 This name **is** seen by the user.